Brent Lang: Careers

+Honors

 In December 2014, Lang was announced as one of the six recipients of the 2015 Silver Anniversary Awards, presented annually by the NCAA to outstanding former student-athletes on the 25th anniversary of the end of their college sports careers.
 The award is based on both athletic and professional success.

+Lang became a member of the University of Michigan Athletics Hall of Honor in 2015.

+He has been recognized for his business achievements, particularly at Vocera, with the CEO World Award.
+He was an EY Entrepreneur of the Year® Award finalist and is a Forbes Technology Council member.